PanicStation.org

 Important note

-This is general information, not legal advice.
-Laws and procedures differ across the UK and details matter.
-If you are interviewed under caution or feel you could be at risk, prioritise legal advice before answering substantive questions.
+This is general information, not legal advice or professional advice.
+Police and court procedures differ across the UK, and details matter.
+If you may be personally at risk, prioritise legal advice before answering substantive questions.

 Additional Resources